BreatheRight/VAI-DataSystem-PhaseTwo/docs/handoff/COMMUNITY-CHARTS-FEATURE-PLAN.md

 **Recommended Metrics:**
 1. **Total Survey Responses** (by installation)
    - Simple count with growth trend
-   - No personally identifiable information
+   - No personally identifiable information (up for discussion; see "User Sessions")

 2. **Community Sentiment Overview**
    - Average ratings for "How welcome/safe/comfortable" questions